JoschaMiddendorf/fhem-docker/README.md

 # Docker Container for FHEM House-Automation-System
 ## Full install with all dependencies
 This image of FHEM is based on debian and runs on every possible docker host.
-The master branch (latest) is currently based on debian jessie and the beta and experimental branches (beta & experimental) are currently running on debian stretch.
+The master branch (latest) is currently based on debian jessie and the beta branch is on debian stretch.
 It has several perl modules installed, however if you are missing any modules packages or features don't hesitate to ask for it by opening an isuue on GitHub. https://github.com/JoschaMiddendorf/fhem-docker/issues/new

 You can make your entire configuration persitent across updates and restarts by mapping the volume /opt/fhem to a directory of your choise.